SaNuelson/UniStuff/NTIN066 - datovky/notes.md

 - a tree is subdivided recursively into $\Theta(\sqrt{n})$ subtrees of size $\Theta(\sqrt{n})$
 - these are saved continuously in memory
 - at some point in the subdivision, size gets small enough that $n \le B$
-- at that point, we can read the whole subtree in $O(1)$ I/O operations
+- at that point, we can read the whole subtree in $O(1)$ read operations

 ### Traversing